Bill Millin: Second World War

 Landing on Queen Red Beach, Sword; Millin is in the foreground at the right; Lovat is wading through the water to the right of the column.

-Millin is best remembered for playing the pipes whilst under fire during the D-Day landing in Normandy.
+Millin is best remembered for playing the bagpipes whilst under fire during the D-Day landing in Normandy.
 The use of bagpipes was restricted to rear areas by the time of the Second World War by the British Army.
-Lovat, nevertheless, ignored these orders and ordered Millin, then aged 21, to play.
+Simon Fraser, 15th Lord Lovat, nevertheless, ignored these orders and ordered Millin, then aged 21, to play.
 When Private Millin demurred, citing the regulations, he recalled later, Lord Lovat replied: "Ah, but that's the English War Office.
 You and I are both Scottish, and that doesn't apply".

 Millin played "Highland Laddie", "The Road to the Isles", and "All The Blue Bonnets Are Over the Border" as his comrades fell around him on Sword Beach.
 Millin stated that he later talked to captured German snipers who claimed they did not shoot at him because they thought he had gone mad.

-Millin, whom Lovat had appointed his personal piper during commando training at Achnacarry, near Fort William in Scotland, was the only man during the landing who wore a kilt – it was the same Cameron tartan kilt his father had worn in Flanders during World War I – and he was armed only with his pipes and the sgian-dubh, or "black knife", sheathed inside his kilt-hose on the right side.
+Millin, whom Lovat had appointed his personal piper during commando training at Achnacarry, near Fort William in Scotland, was the only man during the landing who wore a kilt – it was the same Cameron tartan kilt his father had worn in Flanders during the First World War – and he was armed only with his pipes and the sgian-dubh, or "black knife", sheathed inside his kilt-hose on the right side.

-Lovat and Millin advanced from Sword to Pegasus Bridge, which had been defiantly defended by men of the 2nd Bn the Ox & Bucks Light Infantry (6th Airborne Division) who had landed in the early hours by glider.
-Lovat's commandos arrived at a little past one p.m. at Pegasus Bridge although the rendezvous time in the plan was noon.
+Lovat and Millin advanced from Sword to Pegasus Bridge, which had been defiantly defended by men of the 2nd Battalion the Oxfordshire and Buckinghamshire Light Infantry (6th Airborne Division), which had landed in the early hours by glider.
+Lovat's commandos arrived at Pegasus Bridge a little past 1:00 PM, although the plan specified noon as the rendezvous time.
 To the sound of Millin's bagpipes, the commandos marched across Pegasus Bridge.
 During the march, twelve men died, most shot through their berets.
 Later detachments of the commandos rushed across in small groups with helmets on.
 Millin's D-Day bagpipes were later donated to Dawlish Museum.
 A set of pipes he used later in the campaign, after the originals became damaged, were donated to the now "Pegasus Bridge Museum".